 Relieved counsel may be compensated under certain conditions.
 For example, payment may be allowed if counsel was relieved for reasons beyond his or her own control, e.g., if the client died or unexpectedly retained private counsel, or if the attorney suffered a catastrophic debilitating accident.
 However, if the reason was personal to the attorney and for his or her own benefit, e.g., taking a new job or decreasing his or her heavy caseload, usually no compensation is awarded.
 An exception may be made for work that has actually saved successor counsel time, such as an augment request that was granted, a draft statement of case and facts, or research notes provided to new counsel.
 The time saved is the measure of the award.

-Supplemental claims, either interim or final, may be filed only after obtaining CCAP or court permission upon a showing of good cause.
+Supplemental final claims may be filed only after obtaining CCAP or JCC upon a showing of good cause.
 An example of good cause would be where counsel has had to perform substantial and unforeseeable required services after the remittitur has issued or a case has been remanded from the Supreme Court and substantial work is now required.
 Supplemental claims have also been permitted by the project to correct an earlier error in compensation; please contact us in this event.